 From applying online to receiving my passport with the vignette, it took a total of 15 days.
-I applied on a Tuesday, had my appointment the following Wednesday, and had my passports returned to me on Thursday.
-I found this was a pretty fast turn-around, though once I got to the visa stage for my French work permits, it took about a week as well.
+I applied on a Tuesday, had my appointment the following Wednesday, and had my passports returned to me the week after that on Thursday.
+I thought this was a pretty fast turn-around, though once I got to the visa stage for my French work permits, it took about a week as well.

 The visa processing office in New York sends you an e-mail when they receive your documents and then once the visa has been issued (and presumably if you are rejected).

 You can check up on your visa and direct any inquiries to the UK Visas & Immigration office here.
 I would not recommend barraging them questions…but if you haven’t heard about your visa for more than a month, then maybe a kind email will help!